 Docker

 This guide will help you to deploy solidtime using Docker and Docker Compose.
+It uses our official Docker images that are available on Docker Hub.
 We have a repository with some example configurations for Docker Compose.
 You can find it here.
 The guide will reference this repository.

 Prerequisites